adriendupuis/exercise-cleaner/README.md

 ### Tags

-Tags can be added in exercises' files and the Exercise Cleaner will treat what's inside.
+Tags can be added in exercises' files and the Exercise Cleaner's command will treat what's inside.

 The tags include a step number as an integer or a float.